A Hard Day (2021 film): Plot

 Edmund returns to the grave site and locates the key, but is arrested by his subordinate and closest friend, Arturo, who tailed him after discovering that Edmund's car was identified with the characters on the license plate caught by the traffic camera.
 Although Edmund confessed to Arturo about everything, Arturo decides not to arrest his friend for the sake of Edmund’s daughter.
 Edmund tells Arturo about Franco’s illegal operations.
 They suddenly receive a call from Franco instructing Edmund to get out of Arturo’s car so that the latter will not be involved.
 Arturo is killed when Franco uses a crane to drop a shipping container onto his car.
 Edmund gets ready to report on Franco and turn in himself as well, but Franco threatens to kill Edmund's sister and daughter.
 Edmund steals an explosive from the police basement and inserts it into Apyong's body.
 He gives the body to Franco and denotes the explosive, blasting Franco's van off a bridge into a lake.
 Edmund returns to his apartment and gets ready to report his crimes, but is attacked by Franco, who survived the explosion.
 Franco accidentally shoots and kills himself while trying to dislodge a revolver from a fallen bookshelf.
 Senior police officials decide to cover up Franco's and Edmund's crimes to protect their own reputations.
-Edmund chooses to resign, and start a business woth his sister.
+Edmund chooses to resign, and start a business with his sister.
 While at their mother’s grave, Edmund finds the key he found from Apyong’s body after accidentally throwing it at the time Arturo found him early in the movie.
 He decides to go to the private vault of Franco and Apyong.
 Inside the vault he discovers an enormous reserve of cash, more than he could have imagined.
 But instead of keeping the money just for himself, he used some of the money to give to his sister and to poor people in need.